 For the sake of any future planning effort, identify audiences and channels (video) now and structure your communication calendar and planning calendar.
 Not doing so is an affront to the time, energy, passion and expense invested in creating the plan in the first place.
 Worst case?
 Blowing off your communication makes ‘strategic planning’ become a loathed concept and a dreaded exercise.

-Stay on a high note in 2014.
+Stay on a high note.
 Kindly close this newsletter and check out some ideas on effective execution of your magnificent plan.
 The New Year holds promise for those who plan, perform and communicate clearly the organization’s strategic progress!